levrex/DiagnosisExtraction_ML/README.md

 # DiagnosisExtraction_ML
 Pipeline for building Machine Learning Classifiers tasked with extracting the RA diagnosis based on EHR data (Natural Language).
+This repository works with Python 3.6.

 ## Installation